KosinskiLab/pyTME/_sources/quickstart/installation.rst.txt

 Support
 -------

-For issues, questions, or contributions, please refer to the |project| repository `repository <https://github.com/KosinskiLab/pyTME.git>`_.
+For issues, questions, or contributions, please open an issue or pull request in the |project| `repository <https://github.com/KosinskiLab/pyTME.git>`_.